📦 Dash Components

-This page serves as an introduction to bridge.'s custom components which are available for use within your entity, block and item files.
+This page serves as an introduction to bridge.'s Dash components which are available for use within your entity, block and item files.
 This article will cover the following topics:

 Basics